 Completion of Core Course in Global Political Economy, or completion of other relevant MAIR core course.

-A critical understanding of social reproduction and global social policy.
+Develop a critical understanding of social reproduction and global social policy.

 The timetables are available through My Timetable.

 The assessment for this course is based on the following activities: